Fees In Probate Cases

 • Complete the Probate application and the relevant HMRC forms

-• Draft a legal oath for you to swear
+• Draft a legal statement for you to swear

 • Make the application to the Probate Court on your behalf